 WARNING: The commit and remove commands also have a '-f' option, but it has a different behavior for those commands.
-See Section A.9.1 [commit options], page 101, and Section 7.2 [Removing files], page 54.
+See Section A.10.1 [commit options], page 113, and Section 7.2 [Removing files], page 58.

--k kflag Alter the default processing of keywords.
-See Chapter 12 [Keyword substitution], page 75, for the meaning of kflag.
-Your kflag specification is sticky when you use it to create a private copy of a source file; that is, when you use this option with the checkout or update commands, CVS associates your selected kflag with the file, and continues to use it with future update commands on the same file until you specify otherwise.
-The '-k' option is available with the add, checkout, diff, import and update commands.
+-k kflag Override the default processing of RCS keywords other than '-kb'.
+See Chapter 12 [Keyword substitution], page 79, for the meaning of kflag.
+Used with the checkout and update commands, your kflag specification is sticky; that is, when you use this option with a checkout or update command, CVS associates your selected kflag with any files it operates on, and continues to use that kflag with future commands on the same files until you specify otherwise.

+The '-k' option is available with the add, checkout, diff, export, import, rdiff, and update commands.